Over the Apron

 08

 An exception letting a team exceed the cap to re-sign its own free agent who's been on the roster ~3 seasons, up to his max.
 This is how expensive rosters keep their stars — and it's the one signing tool even second-apron teams keep.
 Renouncing a free agent forfeits it.
+(And yes — named after Larry.)

 2023 CBA · Art.
 VII §6(b)